mtlynch/mtlynch.io/content/retrospectives/2021/10/index.md

 TinyPilot and PiKVM have co-existed for the past year while serving somewhat different markets.
 My primary goal with TinyPilot has always been to make the device easy to use, whereas PiKVM has catered to the DIY crowd who don't mind tinkering a bit to get things working the way they want.

-PiKVM gives all of their software away for free and doesn't offer a paid version.
+PiKVM gives all of its software away for free and doesn't offer a paid version.
 Until recently, PiKVM relied purely on donations, with about $800 in monthly contributions from their Patreon supporters and one-off donations from other sources.
 In September, PiKVM launched a Kickstarter for their first-ever paid product.
 It's a hardware accessory for the Raspberry Pi that complements PiKVM's software.

 When I heard about PiKVM's Kickstarter, I estimated that it would earn $15-20k, enough to manufacture a few hundred units.
 It ended up **far** exceeding my expectations.
 The final total was $789k from 3,572 backers.
 That's twice as much as TinyPilot's total sales revenue since launch.